Steam Can’t go Online: Fix It Permanently with These 5 Tips

-- A lot of users have complained about Steam being stuck in offline mode or not being able to go online.
+- Many users have complained about Steam being stuck in offline mode or unable to go online.

-- The app's cache might be some of the causes for this issue, so you might need to clear them.
+- The app's cache might be some of the cause for this issue, so you might need to clear them.

-- Reinstalling Steam altogether is a last resort, and hopefully, you won't get to that part.
+- Reinstalling Steam altogether is a last resort; hopefully, you won't get to that part.